 Physiological and psychological instructional considerations for learning, skill acquisition, and performance as applied to motor skills.
 Three lectures and one laboratory per week.
-Prerequisites: BIOL 101, 102.
+Prerequisites: BIOL 101, 102, and two lover-division ESTH Theory and Technique courses.
 Even years.

 ESTH 378 3 W Fitness Assessment and Exercise Prescription